Fieldfare Factfile

 How do you identify a Fieldfare?

 Fieldfares are a members of the thrush family and have the typical characteristics such as stance and a speckled breast.
-The species is a similar size to a Mistle thrush, but the grey head and grey rump of the Fieldfare helps to easily distinguish it.
+The species is a similar size to a Mistle thrush, but the grey head, grey rump and chestnut back of the Fieldfare helps to easily distinguish it.

 How big is a Fieldfare?